 Alternative Character Interpretation: This causes a lot of the broken bases.
 Every character gets one.
 Is Victor a Magnificent Bastard/Noble Demon without whom the show would be nowhere, or is he a Villain Sue whom the show would better off not having?
 Is Jack completely justified in constantly trying to regain his family, or is he a loser trying to hold on to something he really should abandon?
 Even minor characters canít avoid this: Is Esther a really good friend to Katherine, her employer, or is Esther an annoying idiot, or both?

-Award Snub: Melody Thomas Scott (Nikki) once jokingly referred to herself as "the non-nominated Susan Lucci", citing that Susan Lucci has at least been nominated for multiple Emmys (19), whereas in the 38 years she has been with the show, she has one nomination to her name.
+Award Snub: Melody Thomas Scott (Nikki) once jokingly referred to herself as "the non-nominated Susan Lucci", citing that Susan Lucci has at least been nominated for multiple Emmys (19), whereas despite having been on the show since 1979, she has one nomination to her name.

 Ironically the only year she was nominated was the same year Susan Lucci finally broke her losing streak.